 I use my dropper to get hydrogen peroxide out of the bottle to make it simpler to apply the peroxide wherever I need it.

 You can use them to store homemade essential oils!
 They relatively easy to make, they just take a few weeks.
 You can use oils in potpourri, add to candles, add to vinegar & water to make a natural all purpose cleaner, use in homemade laundry detergent etc and so on.
+You can also make your own cooking extracts such as vanilla and lavender.
+These bottle would be perfect for them as well.

 Keep the droppers for art projects with kids!
 Use them to drip drops of paint, food color, fabric dye, onto a white t-shirt or sweatshirt for a neat colorful something to wear.
 You could also offer them to a pre-school or kindergarten teacher who will have LOTS of uses for them!